apache/beam/beam-site/documentation/dsls/sql.md

 **3. aggregations;**

-Beam SQL supports aggregation functions COUNT/SUM/MAX/MIN/AVG with group_by in global_window, fixed_window, sliding_window and session_window.
-A field with type `TIMESTAMP` is required to specify fixed_window/sliding_window/session window, which is used as event timestamp for rows.
+Beam SQL supports aggregation functions with group_by in global_window, fixed_window, sliding_window and session_window.
+A field with type `TIMESTAMP` is required to specify fixed_window/sliding_window/session_window.
+The field is used as event timestamp for rows.
 See below for several examples:

 ```
 //fixed window, one hour in duration